vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

-Composition and Spread of the Skandapurān. a ∗ An Artist’s Impression
+Composition and Spread of the Skandapurāṇa ∗ An Artist’s Impression